 Currently, there is no evidence supporting that coronavirus spreads via sperm.
 We follow closely and act in accordance with the recommendations for donor screening issued by local and national health authorities.
 You can read more about our precautions in relation to COVID-19 on this page.

 This is required by Danish legislation as of 1 July 2018.
 The aim of this new law is to improve transparency and make it easier to control the number of pregnancies and traceability for each sperm donor.

 As of 1 July 2018, it is no longer permitted as per Danish legislation to send sperm straws to private addresses for home insemination.
 All women and couples who wish to have a home insemination are required to cooperate with a health professional or clinic throughout the process.
 We sort out all the paperwork and ship your donor sperm from the sperm bank to the clinic.

-Your child's ability to find out more about his or her donor depends on two things: firstly, the type of donor you choose (open or non-contact) and secondly, whether your chosen donor is interested in contact with children conceived with his sperm.
+Your child's ability to find out more about his or her donor depends on two things: firstly, the type of donor you choose (ID release or No ID release) and secondly, whether your chosen donor is interested in contact with children conceived with his sperm.

-In the case of non-contact donors, the identity of the donor remains confidential.
+In the case of No ID release donors, the identity of the donor remains confidential.
 We are legally obligated to protect the donor and the parents.
 For that reason, we're not allowed to help donor children establish contact with their donor.

-If you've chosen an open donor, your child can learn the identity of his or her donor when he/she comes of age.
+If you've chosen an ID release donor, your child can learn the identity of his or her donor when he/she comes of age.
 Your child, and only your child, can obtain this information by contacting us.
-We also offer the child to do a DNA test to ensure full certainty of his or her genetic heritage.